iZhitin/iZhitin/README.md

 -->

 ### About me
-I graduated from the St. Petersburg Mining University this year as the best Graduate of the Faculty.
-And now I'm studying on the QA Automation on Python course.
-I'm eager to become a really skilled professional in the field of Quality Assurance
+I graduated from the St. Petersburg Mining University in 2022 as the best Graduate of the Faculty.
+And two months later, I finished studying on SkillFactory course early having gotten a profession of QA Automation with Python.
+I was lucky to get a job in product company which I'm working now in.
+For almost one year of working, I've gained a valuable experience in manual functional testing, localization testing, mobile and web testing and even performance testing using JMeter and Locust.
+Now I'm getting into E2E testing and already have written my own testing framework based on PageObject and developed basic CRUD autotests for a website in CRM-system

 ### Languages and Tools
 ![Python](https://img.shields.io/badge/-Pyhton-green?style=flat&logo=Python&logoColor)